dlwicksell/nodem/README.md

 pre-allocated by Node.js via libuv.
 By default, four threads are created, and will take turns executing each asynchronous call, including asynchronous calls from other APIs.
-Nodem supports setting a different value for the pre-allocated thread pool for asynchronous calls, in its 'open' API, up to a max of 1024, in the latest versions of Node.js, e.g.
+Nodem supports setting a different value for the pre-allocated thread pool for asynchronous calls, in its `open` API, up to a max of 1024, in the latest versions of Node.js, e.g.

 ```javascript